-You spend 20 minutes with the parents of a child admitted with diabetes, completing an assessment.
-Then you spend an additional 45 minutes educating them in the appropriate diet management for their child.
-After, you spend 15 minutes documenting a discharge note about the child.
-At the end of the month, the child returns for an outpatient appointment, accompanied by her mother.
-This visit lasts 45 minutes and you spend 15 minutes completing a nutritional assessment, 30 minutes on further diet counselling, and 15 minutes documenting her progress.
-She returns again one month later for further monitoring and counselling, a 30 minute visit, after which you take 10 minutes to document your findings.
+You spend 45 minutes with the parents of a child (inpatient) recently diagnosed with a hearing loss, educating them in the appropriate management for their child.
+After, you spend 15 minutes documenting your findings about the child.
+At the end of the month, the child returns, having been discharged from hospital, for further counselling, accompanied by her mother.
+This visit lasts 30 minutes and you spend 15 minutes documenting her progress.
+She returns one month later for further monitoring and counselling, a 30-minute visit, after which you take 10 minutes to document your findings.
+(Record each day separately.)